microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/04-ReleasePipeline.md

 a new dataset.
 Additionally, it can be plugged into business applications to leverage the intelligence of the model.

 There are several ways to create a Release pipeline.
-The 2 common and popular ways are
+The two most common and popular ways are:

 -   using a YAML file that represents the entire pipeline,

 -   using an empty job and adding tasks sequentially

-We think that latter approach is more comprehensive and intuitive, especially to get started on MLOps, so we recommend that.
+As we had mentioned in the previous challenge, we believe that the latter approach is more comprehensive and intuitive, especially to get started on MLOps, so we recommend that route.

 We can setup Continuous Deployment (CID) trigger for every Release pipeline.
 The pipeline shows how to operationalize the scoring image and promote it safely